Alien Autopsy (1995 film): In popular culture

 Alien Autopsy was derided in the media, and was the subject of numerous parodies.
 In 1995, The X-Files featured alien autopsy footage that the skeptical Agent Scully decries as "even hokier than the one they aired on the Fox network".
 It was satirized again in the 1996 X-Files episode "Jose Chung's From Outer Space".
 In 1998, Fox aired a new special, The World's Greatest Hoaxes and Secrets Revealed!, which debunked the 1995 footage.
 A fictionalized version of the creation of the footage and its release was retold in the comedy film Alien Autopsy (2006).
+Also released in 2016 was the British documentary History's Greatest Hoaxes: The Alien Autopsy.